 Once you have been accepted for the priority service you should apply online for yourself and any dependants

 within 24 hours

-Send your supporting documents by registered post or courier to the address given in the priority service acceptance email.
+Send your supporting documents by registered post (special delivery) or courier to the address given in the priority service acceptance email.

 Your documents should reach UKVI